bhargavdas99/CLI_PracticeDrills/PracticeDrill2.md

 -----------------------------------------------------------------------------
 ## 6.How many unique words are present in the book?
 Ans:
-195646 unique words
+195587 unique words

-`cat HarryPotter.txt | uniq | wc -w`
+`sort HarryPotter.txt | uniq | wc -w`

-`uniq` command filters out all the duplicates and then `wc` counts the unique words present in the book
+- `uniq` command filters out all the duplicates but it relies on **sorted** input.
+- Then `wc -w` counts the unique words present in the book.